aiman-absar/bad-hypotheses/README.md

 nevertheless, welcome

-remote_theme: pages-themes/tactile@v0.2.0
-plugins:
-- jekyll-remote-theme

-title: bad hypotheses
-description: my thoughts on things that keep me up at night
-theme: tactile

-On the futility of the pursuit of happiness
+# On the futility of the pursuit of happiness

 Like many those before us, and many more to come; we will always strive to be happy.
 The fundamental paradox at the heart of this pursuit, is that happiness doesn’t appear to those who seek it.